Orbit dimensions in linear and Gaussian quantum optics: The Schwartz spaces and their topologies, and proof of Proposition

+Note that the addition of $\id$ can just be thought of as a useful convention.
 The Schwartz space is a vector space (a subspace of $\fock$) and it is in fact dense in $\fock$.
 On Schwartz space, the quantities $\norm{\cdot}_{\bm{\alpha}}$ are \textit{seminorms}, i.e. they are non-negative, homogeneous and they satisfy the triangle inequality (in fact they are also norms as they are positive-definite, meaning that $\norm{\ket{\psi}}_{\bm{\alpha}} = 0$ does imply $\ket{\psi}=0$, but this property will not be needed and so it is customary to still refer to them as seminorms).